Noccalula Falls Christmas Lights All New

 (Gadsden, AL - November 25, 2009) Three months... that's how long city crews have been working on an all new Christmas lights show at Noccalula Falls.
-Last night, Gadsden city workers and the press were treated to a preview of the show that will officially open Tnursday night at 6 p.m.
+Last night, Gadsden city workers and order cialis no prescription i use it the press were treated to a preview of the show that will officially open Tnursday night at 6 p.m.

 Gadsden Parks and Recreation Director Kerry Payne says city workers have just accomplished a major improvement in the falls itself that will be an added attraction throughout the year.
 New lights mounted inside the gorge will light up the falls different colors during each of the major holidays.
 He says he and several others were adjusting the direction of the lights Monday night to hit the falls.
 This light show is just one of the changes visitors will see this year.

 Hundreds of thousands of lights have been changed over to LCD technology.
 "We really wanted to change over to LCD for a lot of reasons," Payne says.
 "We get more life out of the light, they take less energy, and we can put more of them on a circuit than we can a regular light."
 Three very good reasons, but, for the visitor, the last one is clearly evident.

 More lighting displays and more lights are visibly noticable when one enters the park.
 Trees are even lit in the parking lot for the first time.